 A twist on traditional oatmeal raisin, these cookies have an unexpected chewy, fruity pop of dried figs. A total upgrade from boring ol' raisins, figs pack a more flavorful punch of all natural sweetness that pairs so elegantly with this soft & chewy oatmeal cookie.

 This past weekend I was on a mission to shop for some unexpected baking ingredients.
 I saw a package of dried figs in the aisle and figured I would be able to come up with some kind of recipe to use them in.

-After browsing through some recipes, I saw oatmeal cookies, and naturally thought, of course!
+After browsing through some of my recipes, I saw oatmeal cookies, and naturally thought, of course!
 What a perfect match.
 I altered my recipe a bit by putting the oats in a food processor to grind them down slightly.
 I didn't want the oatmeal texture to overpower the figs and I think the method worked out great!

 This combination works SO well and I'm really excited to start using more figs in recipes!

 The type of figs you need for this recipe should be sun dried, and come in a package like this.
 They should be very soft; similar to the consistency of prunes.Print

-- 1 c unsalted butter softened
+- 1 c unsalted butter (softened)

-- 1/2 c granulated sugar
+- ½ c granulated sugar

-- 1 c light brown sugar packed
+- 1 c light brown sugar (packed)

 - 1 egg